-Dynamic Product Ads (DPA) - a type of Facebook ads that automatically promote your products to people who have visited your website or app.
-You will need to upload your product catalogue to Facebook in order to be able to use dynamic ads.
+Dynamic Product Ads (DPA) – a type of Facebook ads that automatically promotes your products to people who have visited your website or app.
+You will need to upload your product catalog to Facebook in order to be able to use dynamic ads.

 Initiate Checkout (IC) – the number of Initiate Checkout events tracked by the Facebook Pixel that can be attributed to your ads.